MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 # Transport {#sec:transport}
 In Section @sec:model-transport we discussed how transport is embedded in the larger model.
 Our transport model supposes that all entrained sediment resides in a layer of constant thickness just above the sea floor, also known as the **active layer**.
 The concentration of sediment $C_f$ is considered separately for each facies (as with all quantities with the $f$ subscript).
 Each iteration of the larger model we supply the active layer with freshly produced (autochthonous) sediment as well as disintegrated older (allochthonous) sediment.
 We then compute transport of the active layer for as many sub-iterations as is deemed needed for the solver to remain stable.
-After that, a percentage of the contents in the active layer is cemented on the sea floor.
-The cementation percentage depends both on the time step taken and the given cementation time, which is configured in terms of a half-life time.
+After that, a percentage of the contents in the active layer is deposited on the sea floor.
+The lithification percentage depends both on the time step taken and the given lithification time, which is configured in terms of a half-life time.
 There are many ways to compute sediment transport in the active layer.
 We've opted for a finite difference strategy inspired on @Paola1992.

 We assume a local sediment flux proportional to the local gradient,

 $$\vec{q}_f = - C_f (d_f \vec{\nabla} \eta + \vec{v}_f(w)),$$

 where $d_f$ is a facies dependent diffusivity, and $v_f(w)$ is a chosen additional velocity as a function of water depth.
-Optionally, we use $v_f(w)$ to model wave induced sediment transport [for an example see Section @sec:wave-induced-transport].
+Optionally, we use $v_f(w)$ to model wave induced sediment transport (for an example see [Section @sec:wave-induced-transport]).
 The mass balance (continuity equation) is then,

 $$\frac{\partial C_f}{\partial t} = -\vec{\nabla} \cdot \vec{q}_f$$